I'm afraid of heights.

-You see, the reason I never went skiing before wasn’t because of my dislike of the cold or a fear of the sport itself, but because of the mountains and the lifts you have to take to get up those mountains.
+You see, the reason I never went skiing before wasn't because of my dislike of the cold or a fear of the sport itself, but because of my fear of mountains – or better, how high they are – and the lifts you have to take to get up those mountains.
 As a kid, I even stayed home from a week-long skiing trip with school because I was just too scared to go.

 I was so afraid of heights that when, as a kid, I had to stand on the kitchen table so that my mom could shorten my pants, I would get dizzy.

 I still remember the first time I realized I was afraid of heights.
 I was about seven or eight and I was on a weekend trip with my parents.
 We’d planned on visiting a castle, but to get there you had to take a cable car that ran upwards along the hill the castle was based on.
 The cable car was made entirely out of glass so that you could see through the bottom.